EMC Program Team

 emcsb805

-Engaging in Molding Choices is a program designed to expose youth to the life, communication, and financial skills they will need to effectively and efficiently operate in the world.
+Engaging in Molding Choices is a program designed to expose youth to the life, communication, and financial skills they will need to effectively and efficiently operate in the world and we equip them with tools to safeguard their mental health.

 Business Hours